JaySLee/covid/README.md

   - The light blue arm -- at one o'clock -- represents the 2nd wave of the pandemic when fewer infections caused more hospitalizations and deaths.
   - The red arm -- at two o'clock, near the diagonal line -- represents vaccination era, when infections led to fewer hospitalizations and deaths, than in the earlier days.
   - **The dark red arm -- at three o'clock -- represents the omicron era, in which hospitalizations and deaths seem invariant to (even high) number of infections.**
-    + Interesting: there appears to be a similar horizontal invariance around the middle of the pandemic: light green to yellow dots whose trajectory is rectangular/counter-clockwise.
+    + Interesting: there appears to be a similar horizontal invariance around the middle of the pandemic: <orange>orange</orange> points whose trajectory is rectangular/counter-clockwise.
-	+ The daily ICU admissions (as _y_-axis) vexhibit a similar pattern (not shown).
+	+ The daily ICU admissions (as _y_-axis, but plot not shown) exhibit a similar pattern.

 <p align="center"><img src="/fig/cv_n_knoc.png" width="40%"><img src="/fig/cv_n_kb.png" width="40%"></p>

-The plots below log transform the X-axis (# of new infections).
+The plots below log transform the _x_-axis (# of daily new infections).

 <p align="center"><img src="/fig/cv_n_knoc_log.png" width="40%"><img src="/fig/cv_n_kb_log.png" width="40%"></p>